Single-car crash leaves man dead, woman injured north of Porter

 A man was killed and a woman was injured in a single-car crash north of Porter early Saturday, the Oklahoma Highway Patrol reported.

-Troopers continue to investigate what happened during the crash, which occurred about 3:50 a.m. on South 413th East Avenue south of East 191st Street South, but they the vehicle, a 2006 Dodge Durango, traveled left of center.
+Troopers continue to investigate what happened to cause the crash, which occurred about 3:50 a.m. on 413th East Avenue south of 191st Street, but they said the vehicle, a 2006 Dodge Durango, traveled left of center.

 His passenger, a 30-year-old woman also of Porter, was taken to a Muskogee hospital.
-She was treated and released with minor injuries, according to the report.
+She was treated for minor injuries and released, according to the report.

-Whether the two were wearing their seatbelts remains under investigation, as does Carpenter’s condition at the time of the crash, but the SUV’s airbags did deploy, the report states.
+Whether the two were wearing their seat belts remains under investigation, as does Carpenter’s condition at the time of the crash, the report states.

 Tags